Manaslu Larkya Pass Trek

 The Larke La Pass is one of the longest passes in Nepal and as such, this Larke Pass Trek is strenuous through icy moraines and steep trails.
-It ventures around Manaslu, the eighth highest mountain in the world, which stands at 8156m, so be ready for a high altitude which can be fun as well as demanding.
+It ventures around Manaslu, the eighth highest mountain in the world, which stands at 8156m, so be ready for a high altitude that can be fun as well as demanding.
 As such, although prior climbing experience is not required for this Nepal trekking package, physical fitness is a must.

 My Everest Trip is a renowned trekking company that, along with the Manaslu circuit trek, offers a variety of Nepal trekking packages.
-This wealth of gives us the confidence to guarantee you an exemplary service throughout your trip.
+This wealth gives us the confidence to guarantee you exemplary service throughout your trip.
 You will be provided with qualified guides and porters, who can help with your Manaslu trekking permit and any other logistical or physical support that you require.

 We are also able to make customized itineraries based on your preferences.
 So for any more queries regarding this, the Manaslu circuit trek cost, the permit cost, or the Manaslu trek difficulty, then please don’t hesitate to ask.
 Or if you would like to know more about the experiences of our previous trekkers, you can read our summarized blog below.